schlomo/static-website-with-magic-link-auth/README.md

 - We use symmetric encryption for the session cookie and the magic link to avoid having to store secrets in a database.
 - We don't bind the token to the browser to avoid having to store the token on the server.
 - We don't use a refresh token to avoid having to store the refresh token on the server.
-- The magic link expires after 15 minutes, but in that time it can be used multiple times on different devices, e.g. if somebody forwards it to another user.
+- The magic link expires after 15 minutes, but in that time it can be used multiple times on different devices, e.g. if somebody forwarded it to another user.

 All that can be mitigated by using a database to store information about the users, their devices, and the tokens.